 Great dual-fuel range cooker

-This excellent dual-fuel range cooker bursts with features but does the basics well, too.
-Both ovens heat up quickly and accurately, staying at the temperature you set on the dial.
-Both the ovens have catalytic linings, which make cleaning less of a chore.
-The gas hob works well, and has a griddle plate and a large wok burner.
+This excellent dual-fuel range cooker bursts with features but does the basics well too.
+Both ovens heat up quickly and accurately, staying at the temperature you set on the dial, and they have catalytic linings, which make cleaning less of a chore.
+The gas hob works well, and it has a griddle plate and a large wok burner.

 Excellent gas range cooker